Our research focuses on noncoding RNAs in neurogenesis.

-Our research activities is divided in two branches:
+Our research activities are divided into two branches:

-- Prof. Dr. Gerd Kempermann, Director, Deutsches Zentrum für Neurodegenerative Erkrankungen (DZNE), Dresden; and CRTD Dresden, Germany.
-Topic: Adult Neurogenesis
+- Gerd Kempermann, Director, CRTD and Deutsches Zentrum für Neurodegenerative Erkrankungen (DZNE), Dresden, Germany.

 - Tecniplast Spa, Buguggiate, VA, Italy.